sleipner01/securehelp/README.md

+# Securehelp assignment TDT4237 Spring 2023

+This is an assignment done by group 122 in TDT4237 Spring 2023.
+The assignment was to find vulnerabilities in a web application and mitigate them, logging everything in a final report.
+The the [exercise description](./Exercise%202%20Description%202023(3).pdf).

+The web application is a simple web application for reporting security issues.
+The application is written in Python and uses Django as a web framework.
+The frontend is written in React.

+The application was deployed using Docker and Gitlab Runner.
+The application was deployed on NTNU's internal network, but is not accessible anymore.

 # SecureHelp

 Security application for TDT4237 Spring 2023.
 Make sure to read this whole file before starting to work with the application.
 This document contains the following instructions: